Driveway Paving Permits in

 Key code points for a Driveway Paving in Worcester County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

-Estimated processing time in Worcester County: 2 to 4 weeks.
+Typical processing time for a jurisdiction of this size: 2 to 4 weeks.

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.